 Are you using expired leavening agents like baking powder or baking soda?
 Know that fresh is best.
 Finally, we are using almond flour in place of regular white flour.
 Don’t expect this recipe to rise very much.

-Insert a toothpick into the center of the paleo pumpkin bread.
+Insert a toothpick into the center of the bread.
 If it comes out clean, it’s done.